Regretful-Regrettable | Commonly Confused Words

 /rɪˈɡretəbəl/

-Causing sadness or disappointment
+Causing a feeling of sadness or disappointment

 Examples: